awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-anomaly-prepare.md

 # Step 1: Prepare<a name="app-anomaly-prepare"></a>

-Before you create an Amazon Kinesis data analytics application for this exercise, you must create two Kinesis data streams\.
+Before you create an Amazon Kinesis Data Analytics application for this exercise, you must create two Kinesis data streams\.
 Configure one of the streams as the streaming source for your application, and the other stream as the destination where Kinesis Data Analytics persists your application output\.

 **Topics**
 + [Step 1\.1: Create the Input and Output Data Streams](#app-anomaly-create-two-streams)